splendid2020/sees/README.md

 # sees
 just start
-this is not a copy of main branch i have changed soomething in the text file
+this is not a copy of main branch i have changed something in the text file